LHNCBC/NLM-PCOR-TB/lung_segmentation/README.md

 ## For questions about the software and research, please contact Dr. Babak Haghighi (babak.haghighi@nih.gov) or Dr. Stefan Jaeger (stefan.jaeger@nih.gov)

-## YML file is provided to install neccessary packages for users.Use the terminal or an Anaconda Prompt for the following steps:
+## YML file is provided to install neccessary packages for users.
+Use the terminal or an Anaconda Prompt for the following steps:
 Create the environment from the environment.yml file:

 conda env create -f environment.yml